Coffees of the world

 Each of these nations has their own distinct coffee flavor, and most major coffee producers actively work to keep it that way.
 If a sneaky Korean coffee farmer decided to import Brazilian plants, not only would the natural taste of the Brazilian bean eventually change due to different weather, soil and altitude, but the buyers would be annoyed that the lines between varieties have been crossed.

-All countries have varieties of their natural coffee beans, such as shade-grown, conservation coffees, fair trade coffees, organic, decaf and more.
+All countries feature varieties of their natural coffee beans, such as shade-grown, conservation coffees, fair trade coffees, organic, decaf and more, but each country has different rules as to what defines what kind of coffee, and how much caffeine is even allowed in your brew.

 Leave a Reply